International Applicants from Canada and Mexico

 Please follow these instructions if you are not a citizen or Permanent Resident of the United States, Canada or Mexico.
 This convenient checklist can assist you in completing your admissions packet.
 To ensure that you include all necessary materials for your desired program, refer to the specific degree program admission requirements in the Kettering University Graduate Program catalog.
 An admission decision will only be made for students who have completed their undergraduate program.

-A Document-by-Document credential evaluation of undergraduate transcripts is required for admission.
-A Document-by-Document evaluation identifies and describes each credential in terms of its principal elements: name of credential, requirements for entry and program length, and expresses an equivalency in terms of U.S. education.
+A Course by Course credential evaluation of undergraduate transcripts is required for admission.
+A Course by Course evaluation identifies and describes each credential in terms of its principal elements: name of credential, requirements for entry and program length, and expresses an equivalency in terms of U.S. education.
 The fee for this service will be at the expense of the student.
 We accept evaluations from companies that are recognized by the National Association of Credential Evaluating Services (NACES).
-For this listing please go to www.naces.org/members.htm

 Applicants whose native language is not English and who have not earned a Bachelor’s degree from a U.S. institution are required to take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Please have official scores sent to Kettering University’s Office of Graduate Studies, Code 1246.